You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to remain calm and composed in a stressful situation.
-The "cool" is used figuratively to symbolize self-control, as the phrase does not refer to a literal temperature.
+The "cool" is used figuratively to symbolize self-control, as the idiom does not refer to a literal temperature.

 Origin: